Project-Ovi/OVI-MK1/README.md

 Moreover, the application interface exudes sophistication, offering a comprehensive web interface that provides real-time insights into the robot's operations.
 Notably, users can seamlessly toggle its functionalities on and off.
 This feat is achieved through a meticulously constructed framework utilizing the TCP/IP protocol, facilitating seamless data transmission from the microcontrollers to a cutting-edge GO web server.
 The server, in turn, harnesses a blend of HTTP and WebSocket protocols to deliver vital information, ensuring a seamless user experience and unparalleled control over the robot's operations.

 ![Architecture](!assets/OVI-ARCHITECTURE.jpg)

+# Our goals
+Our mission is to revolutionize the manufacturing industry by offering cost-effective, dependable, and environmentally conscious solutions for quality control.
+By leveraging cutting-edge technology and innovative practices, we strive to provide accessible tools and services that empower manufacturers to enhance their processes while minimizing their environmental footprint.

+Through our commitment to affordability, we aim to democratize access to quality control measures, ensuring that even small and medium-sized enterprises can benefit from the latest advancements without breaking the bank.
+Our solutions prioritize reliability, guaranteeing consistent performance and accuracy to meet the rigorous standards of modern manufacturing.

+Moreover, our eco-friendly approach reflects our dedication to sustainability.
+We prioritize the development of products and processes that reduce waste, energy consumption, and pollution, aligning with the growing global imperative for greener industrial practices.

+In essence, we envision a future where manufacturers of all sizes can thrive, armed with cost-effective, dependable, and environmentally friendly solutions for quality control.
+By championing accessibility, reliability, and sustainability, we aim to catalyze positive change within the manufacturing industry, fostering growth, innovation, and a healthier planet for generations to come.